 In 2009, Feeding America, the national food bank network, conducted the largest, most comprehensive study ever of hunger in the US.
 Food banks across the country, including the Food Bank for Westchester, participated in the study.
 The results, published in Hunger in America 2010 are sobering.

 Like the Food Bank for Westchester, food banks across the country are stepping up to meet the growing need.
 But the demands for food assistance have increased dramatically in recent years.
-In 2009, the Food Bank for Westchester had a 30% rise in demand for emergency food assistance; in 2010, the demand rose again by another 10%.
-We saw a rise in demand for other services also: SNAP (food stamp) applications quadrupled, and the BackPack Program, through which we supply weekend food for children, has increased to 36 sites serving over 1,700 children.
+From 2008 - 2010, the Food Bank for Westchester requests for emergency food distribution increased by 30%, and in 2011 requests increased by another 15%.

 The Food Bank for Westchester has begun to meet the challenge for expanded services by relocating to a larger facility in Elmsford in early 2012.
-This larger space will enable us to greatly increase the amount of food we can distribute and the services we can provide.
+This larger space has enabled us to greatly increase the amount of food we distribute and the services we provide.
 We are grateful that we are supported by a generous network of volunteers, donors and other supporters to accomplish our goals.